gilles-g/spike31/README.md

 In the end it is so simple to write complex projects if we remove the pieces that cause us problems.

 Write pure PHP code, forget about your framework, add unit test and ask  for help

+My name is Gilles and I'm a french developer

+I'm the main contributor for all bundles in [Lexik](https://github.com/lexik)

 ![george](https://i.giphy.com/media/XzuRo6oNqFDOg/giphy.webp)